lasc01/alx-pre_course/README.md

-My first readme that I have updated
+My first readme that I have updated again